rcc-uchicago/submit/docs/tutorial.md

 ...
 };
 ```

 ## Validating a New Form Field

-Validation of form fields are done client-side in [main.js](https://github.com/rcc-uchicago/submit/blob/master/client/main.js).
+Validation of form fields are handled client-side in [main.js](https://github.com/rcc-uchicago/submit/blob/master/client/main.js).
 Continuing our example with the phone number form field, you can either add lines to [this block of code](https://github.com/rcc-uchicago/submit/blob/master/client/main.js#L10-21) or follow the structure to create a separate validation process for the phone number in addition to the one for the name fields.
 An example for creating a new separate validation could look like the following:

+> TODO: include example